j-cb/NINCO/readme.md

 Galil et al.: “A framework for benchmarking Class-out-of-distribution detection and its application to ImageNet”, ICLR 2023.
 ```

-For citing our paper, we would appreciate using the following bibtex entry:
+For citing our paper, we would appreciate using the following bibtex entry (this will be updated once the ICML 2023 proceedings are public):

 ```
 @inproceedings{